 Providing Services Through Grants

-DCYF operates on a three year planning cycle that starts with a comprehensive Community Needs Assessment (pdf) (CNA).
+DCYF's planning cycle that starts with a comprehensive Community Needs Assessment (pdf) (CNA).
 The most recent CNA was completed in May 2011.
 DCYF used the results from the CNA to develop a Children's Services Allocation Plan (pdf), which will guide DCYF's strategy over the next three years.
 Final awards for the current three year funding cycle were announced in Spring of 2013 and will end in 2016.